AmitBatsri/custom-fpv-quadcopter/README.md

 - **Motor interface:** DSHOT to a 4-in-1 ESC
 - **Wireless link:** UART to an onboard ESP32-WROOM

-**Power architecture:** The board runs directly off a 4S LiPo, stepping the battery voltage down to a 5 V rail via a buck regulator, then to separate 3.3 V rails through LDOs — including a dedicated rail for the ESP32 to isolate it from the flight-critical electronics.
+**Power architecture:** The board runs directly off a 4S LiPo, stepping the battery voltage down to a 5 V rail via a buck regulator, then to separate 3.3 V rails through linear voltage regulators consisting of a dedicated rail for the ESP32 to isolate it from the flight-related

-**Design highlights:** careful multi-rail power distribution, decoupling placed close to each IC, isolation of sensitive sensor signals from noisy switching lines, and dense signal routing across all four layers.
+**Design highlights:**  Multi-rail power distribution, decoupling placed close to each IC, isolation of sensitive sensor signals from noisy routes, and dense signal routing across layers.

 **Design files:**